 In the Informatics MSN track at Chatham, students will learn to integrate and utilize technology for the purpose of improved patient care.
 The curriculum prepares nurses to leverage technology to promote healthier patient lifestyles, manage information for more accurate patient assessment across the entire treatment process, and employ information technology throughout the healthcare environment.
 Graduates of the MSN program with a Informatics focus will be able to confidently apply technology to their care delivery while also leading adoption and implementation of these practices for their organizations.

 This course is designed to assist health professionals in understanding the impact technology has on patients/consumers living within the community.
-Students will be encouraged to develop creative strategies to understand how technology can be used to further extend health care services within the surrounding community through the internet and web-based platforms to promote a healthier lifestyle.
+Students will be encouraged to think creatively in order to understand how technology can be used to further extend healthcare services within the surrounding community through internet and web-based platforms.

-This course is designed to assist the graduate student in understanding the various database systems used within a healthcare setting.
-Key to this course is understanding how health care professionals can collect and extract data form database systems to assess the organizations performance and impact on patient outcomes.
-Understanding the various database systems and how information is interfaced for viewing purposes is critical to how data can be collected for analysis.
+This course is designed to assist the student in understanding the various database systems used within a healthcare setting.
+Key to this course is understanding how healthcare professionals can collect and extract data from database systems to assess the organizations performance and impact on patient outcomes.

 The practicum focuses on the role of the healthcare informatics professional within a healthcare environment.
 Students will work closely with healthcare professionals who are directly involved in improving quality of care, organizational processes, or safety, engaging in a learning experience that further integrates program content.
 Practicum includes a formal preceptorship.

 This capstone course focuses on the expanded role of the healthcare informatics professional in the healthcare environment.
 The student will facilitate the implementation of their capstone project developed in the practicum course.
 The student will work in a collaborative relationship with a preceptor and other identified healthcare professionals who are involved in their project.